scarroy-02/Random-Simulations/README.md

 3. Simulation of directed animals in the triangular lattice uniformly
 4. Simulation of Motzkin left factors uniformly
 5. Counting of increasingly labelled directed animals in the square lattice
+6. Counting of increasingly labelled directed animals in the triangular lattice